miaordh/RSA-accumulator/README.md

 # RSA-accumulator
+Original GitHub project by oleiba
 Cryptographic accumulator based on the strong RSA assumption [Bd94, BP97, CL02, BBF18].<br>
 Generating and verifying proofs in Python, verifier in Solidity.<br>

+A Sepolia implementation of the original project

 ### Prerequesites